cypress-io/cypress-example-recipes/examples/preprocessors__flow-browserify/README.md

 This is an example showing how to add Flow support for Cypress using Browserify.

-Wheter you use Flow in your test files or just in the source files you need to preprocess them before running the tests so Cypress runs plain javascript.
+Whether you use Flow in your test files or just in the source files you need to preprocess them before running the tests so Cypress runs plain JavaScript.

 It uses [browserify](http://browserify.org/) to preprocess Flow files via [@cypress/browserify-preprocessor](https://github.com/cypress-io/cypress-browserify-preprocessor)